The Rivergate HOA Board of Directors has hired Todaro Lawn Maintenance Co. to plow our streets for the winter of 2022/2023.

 If you have any issues or complaints regarding snow removal after a snowfall, please visit the Contact Us

-page and choose the Snow Issues/Complaints option or you may call him directly at 586-292-1957.
-Please note all emails are being sent directly to the Snow Contractor.
+page and choose the Snow Issues/Complaints option.
+Please note all emails are sent directly to the Snow Contractor and the Rivergate HOA Snow Director.

 We appreciate your help and understanding in this matter.